krisdigital/next-prisma-playwright-kube/README.md

 # Minimal next.js project setup using React Server Components, Prisma, PostgreSql, Playwright, Vitest, Helm, k8s and Github Actions

-Wanted to checkout how to setup everything and maybe it is useful for someone...
-This is a minimal app that lets you send messages and saves them in a database.
+Wanted to checkout how to syetup next.js with all bells and whistles - maybe it is useful for someone...

 ## Local dev

 Run `docker compose up` to start PostgreSql.

 Put something like

 `DATABASE_URL="postgresql://postgres:password@127.0.0.1:5432/postgres?schema=public"`

-in you `.env` and create `.env.test` next to it with
+in your `.env` and create `.env.test` next to it with

 `export DATABASE_URL="postgresql://postgres:password@127.0.0.1:5432/postgres_test?schema=public"`

 to use a different db during testing.